Novotel

 Novotel is a French midscale hotel brand owned by Accor.
 Created in 1967 in France, the company grew into what became the Accor group in 1983, and Novotel remained a pillar brand of Accor's multi-brand strategy.
-Novotel manages 559 hotels in 65 countries (2021).
+Novotel manages over 600 hotels in 67 countries (2026).
 Since 2010, Novotel also includes the apartment hotel brand Novotel Suites.

 History

 From Novotel to Accor

 The first Novotel was launched in Lille, France, in 1967.
 It was inspired by American motels with comfortable rooms, a restaurant and parking.
 By 1970, seven Novotel hotels were in operation, and the group raised the funds to develop internationally.

 By 1975, Novotel opened 60 hotels in France and 13 in Europe.
 Novotel bought Mercure in 1975, and Sofitel in 1980.
 In 1981, Novotel entered the Asian market with the opening of a hotel in Singapore.

 Novotel reached the top 10 of hotel groups worldwide with 319 hotels.
 It turned into the Accor group in 1983, and was introduced to the Paris stock exchange index the same year.
 Novotel survived as Accor's strong midscale brand alongside Mercure.
 In 1984, Novotel bought the New York Times Square building, a city where the company already operated the Roosevelt Hotel on Madison Avenue.

 In 1986, Novotel introduced full breakfast buffets.
 In 1995, Novotel launched an international competition to award the best chefs of its hotels, which became the Victoires internationales de la cuisine in 2001 and stretched its scope to ibis and Mercure chefs.